Xenophilicy/RGBeacon/README.md

 ### Known issues
 The beacon beams will not be activated when chunks are unloaded and then reloaded
 * An optional repeating task is supplied to update the beacon every X ticks in config

-*You can find a video example on YouTube → https://www.youtube.com/watch?*
 ***

 ## RGBeacon Details